Is HomeVestors right for me? | Pros and cons | How much does HomeVestors pay for houses? | Reviews from real customers | Alternatives

 Are there any problems with HomeVestors?

-As a home seller, the biggest problem you're likely to encounter with HomeVestors is that they won't pay much for your home.
+As a home seller, the biggest problem you're likely to encounter with HomeVestors is that their investors won't pay much for your home.
 Cash buyers like HomeVestors often operate using the 70% rule, which means they'll pay no more than 70% of the home's after repair value, minus repair costs.
 In fact, they might pay even less than 70% to maximize their profits.
 Because of this, most home sellers will find better value with one of HomeVestors' competitors.

 Can you negotiate with HomeVestors?